Nociceptor: Descending

 As there is an ascending pathway to the brain that initiates the conscious realization of pain, there also is a descending pathway which modulates pain sensation.
 The brain can request the release of specific hormones or chemicals that can have analgesic effects which can reduce or inhibit pain sensation.
 The area of the brain that stimulates the release of these hormones is the hypothalamus.
 This effect of descending inhibition can be shown by electrically stimulating the periaqueductal grey area of the midbrain or the periventricular nucleus.
 They both in turn project to other areas involved in pain regulation, such as the nucleus raphe magnus which also receives similar afferents from the nucleus reticularis paragigantocellularis (NPG).
 In turn the nucleus raphe magnus projects to the substantia gelatinosa region of the dorsal horn and mediates the sensation of spinothalamic inputs.
-This is done first by the nucleus raphe magnus sending serotoninergic neurons to neurons in the dorsal cord, that in turn secrete enkephalin to the interneurons that carry pain perception.
+This is done first by the nucleus raphe magnus sending serotonergic neurons to neurons in the dorsal cord, that in turn secrete enkephalin to the interneurons that carry pain perception.
 Enkephalin functions by binding opioid receptors to cause inhibition of the post-synaptic neuron, thus inhibiting pain.
 The periaqueductal grey also contains opioid receptors which explains one of the mechanisms by which opioids such as morphine and diacetylmorphine exhibit an analgesic effect.

 Sensitivity

-Nociceptor neuron sensitivity is modulated by a large variety of mediators in the extracellular space.
+Nociceptor sensitivity is modulated by a large variety of mediators in the extracellular space, such as toxic and inflammatory molecules.
 Peripheral sensitization represents a form of functional plasticity of the nociceptor.
 The nociceptor can change from being simply a noxious stimulus detector to a detector of non-noxious stimuli.
 The result is that low intensity stimuli from regular activity, initiates a painful sensation.
 This is commonly known as hyperalgesia.
 Inflammation is one common cause that results in the sensitization of nociceptors.
 Normally hyperalgesia ceases when inflammation goes down, however, sometimes genetic defects and/or repeated injury can result in allodynia: a completely non-noxious stimulus like light touch causes extreme pain.
 Allodynia can also be caused when a nociceptor is damaged in the peripheral nerves.
 This can result in deafferentation, which means the development of different central processes from the surviving afferent nerve.
 With this situation, surviving dorsal root axons of the nociceptors can make contact with the spinal cord, thus changing the normal input.